Imagine Dragons: 2021–2023: Mercury – Acts 1 & 2 and Platzman's departure

 On March 11, 2022, the band released a single titled "Bones", which serves as the lead single to the second part of their fifth studio album Mercury – Act 2.
 On April 6, the band announced that Mercury – Act 2 would be released on July 1, 2022.
 The second single, "Sharks", was released June 24, 2022.
 The 18-track album was released as part of a compilation album containing both Mercury albums.

 Three singles from Mercury – Act 2 were released following its release: "I Don't Like Myself", on October 10, 2022, "Symphony", on November 7, and "Crushed", on May 10, 2023.
 The music video for "I Don't Like Myself" was released in support of World Mental Health Day.
 "Symphony" was released as a single with a visualizer video.
 The song was treated to an alternate version released with the Inner City Youth Orchestra of Los Angeles and Coke Studio and June 23, 2023.
 "Crushed" was released with a music video in support of United24 on May 10, 2023.

 The band released a ten year anniversary expanded edition of Night Visions on September 9, 2022 featuring two previously unreleased demos, "Love of Mine" and "Bubble".
 "Love of Mine" was released as a promotional single on September 2.

 On March 3, 2023, drummer Daniel Platzman announced that he would be absent from the South American leg of the Mercury Tour to focus on his health.
 The band's former drummer Andrew Tolman sat in for Platzman during the tour and all other performances throughout 2023.
+He officially announced his departure on August 21, 2024.
+In his absence, Andrew Tolman continued to serve as the band's touring drummer for the Loom World Tour and beyond.